• Skip to main content

 Ingredients

-• 3 tablespoon soy sauce (I prefer using salt reduced soy sauce)
+• 3 tablespoon soy sauce or tamari (I prefer using salt reduced soy sauce)

 • 1 tablespoon rice wine vinegar